judebattista/GoMandelbrot/ReadMe.md

 # GoMandlebrodt

 This project contains a go and a python file used to both generate and display various gifs of the mandlebrodt set respectively.
+This readme was made by using this helpful [webiste](https://www.makeareadme.com/)!

 ## Installation